railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 Location
 --------

-A location is one component of the warehouses that is used to managed all types of storage place, such as at the customer and production counterparts.
+A location is one component of the warehouses that is used to managed all types of storage places, such as at the customer's and production counterparts.

 There are different types of locations that allow you to structure your warehouses according to your needs.
 Locations are structured hierarchically to account for the subdivision of a warehouse into sections, aisles, and/or cupboards.
 The hierarchical view also enables you to structure virtual locations such as production counterparts.
 That gives you a finer level of analysis.
-Use the menu :menuselection:`Warehouse --> Configuration --> Warehouse Management --> Locations` then click New to define new locations.
+Go to the menu :menuselection:`Warehouse --> Configuration --> Warehouse Management --> Locations`, then click New to define new locations.

 .. figure:: images/stock_location_form.png